 In this tutorial, we will show you how to install Erlang on your CentOS 7 server.
 For those of you who didn’t know, Erlang is a programming language used to build massively scalable soft real-time systems with requirements for high availability.
 The Erlang runtime system has built-in support for concurrency, distribution, and fault tolerance.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Erlang on a CentOS 7 server.
+I will show you through the step-by-step installation of Erlang on a CentOS 7 server.

 Install Erlang on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 yum clean all yum -y install epel-release yum -y update

 Before installing Erlang, we need to install the following prerequisites:

 yum install gcc gcc-c++ glibc-devel make ncurses-devel openssl-devel autoconf java-1.8.0-openjdk-devel git wget wxBase.x86_64

 First, use the following commands to add erlang apt repository on CentOS based system:

 Now, you can install the Erlang package on your system using the following command: